How Robotic Process Automation can Revolutionize Healthcare?

 If the healthcare organization is prepared to incorporate automation into its core medical operations, RPA has much to offer.

 1. MedTech: A significant part of the research and product development effort that goes into creating medical technology is still performed manually.
-As Deloitte noted, “By employing digital technologies including robotic process automation (RPA).
+As Deloitte noted in an insightful report, “By employing digital technologies including robotic process automation (RPA).
 Medtech companies can improve product life cycle efficiency and quality, and generate savings of 40% to 75% in labor hours, depending on the operation being automated.”

 This can take on several forms, such as: